ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 ballerina: started HTTP/WS endpoint 0.0.0.0:9090
 ```

 This means your service is up and running.
-You can invoke the service by opening a new command line window and using an HTTP client.
-In this case we use a cURL command.
+You can invoke the service using an HTTP client.
+In this case, we use cURL.

 ```bash
 $ curl http://localhost:9090/hello/sayHello